DAD-Studios/rails-crm/README.md

 # DadCRM

-This is a Ruby on Rails application that appears to be a CRM for managing agents.
+This is a Ruby on Rails CRM application for managing agents, contacts, jobs, etc.

 ## Features